-Kia’s rapid global rollout of electric cars is showing no signs of slowing down, with the ambitious Korean brand unveiling its latest electric car that’s primed to place it as a major competitor to sales leaders Tesla and BYD.
+Kia’s rapid global rollout of electric cars is showing no signs of slowing down, with the leading Korean brand confirming pricing and specifications for the latest electric car it no doubt hopes will keep it competitive with sales leaders Tesla and BYD.

-The Kia EV4 will join the brand’s fast-growing electric range which includes the award-winning EV9 large SUV, the sleek EV6, EV5 medium SUV and compact EV3 SUV.
+The Kia EV4 will be priced from $49,990 plus on-road costs and will join the brand’s fast-growing electric range which includes the award-winning EV9 large SUV, the sleek EV6, EV5 medium SUV and compact EV3 SUV.

-If announced for Australia, Kia would hope the EV4 can help the brand compete against a surge of new Chinese brands entering the local new car market with electric-only range and aggressive pricing.
+It will line up with the Kia EV5 mid-size SUV which was 2025's fourth best-selling electric vehicle, and help the brand compete against a surge of Chinese brands entering the local new car market which have arrived with aggressive pricing and compelling value.

 How much does a Kia EV4 cost?

-The Kia EV4 is likely to be priced around $50,000 AUD, putting it in competition with many other leading EVs.
+The Kia EV4 is priced from $49,990 plus on-road costs, putting it in competition with many other leading EVs and hybrids

 What is the range of the Kia EV4?